The Ten Percent Rule

 They move when a small, emotionally committed minority crosses a threshold.

-Understanding this does not mean cynicism.
+Understanding this does not require cynicism.

-It means awareness.
+It requires awareness.

 When you recognize the mechanics of belief spread, you stop confusing popularity with truth.

-You begin asking different questions:
+You begin asking better questions:

 Who is committed?